Micrologist/SuperliminalTAS/README.md

-# SuperliminalTAS
+# SuperliminalTools

-A Tool-Assisted Speedrun (TAS) tool for Superliminal that enables deterministic recording, playback, and editing of game inputs.
+A BepinEx plugin for Superliminal for speedrun practice and tool assisted speedrunning.